zulkarnainshah/ng-rating-bar/README.md

    import NgRatingBarModule from @zulkarnainshah/ng-rating-bar
    ```

-2. Then add `NgRatingBarModule` in the imports array:
+2. Then add `NgRatingBarModule` in the imports array of `app.module.ts`:

    ```
    imports: [...., NgRatingBarModule]